Coronary Artery Angiography (CAG)

 For further information or Booking..

-Coronary Artery Angiography-CAG is a medical procedure used to diagnose and treat heart conditions.
-It involves using a small catheter with a diameter of about 2 millimeters, which is inserted into the red blood vessels by threading it through the groin, elbow crease, or wrist.
-The catheter is guided to the coronary arteries, and a contrast dye is injected through the catheter to visualize and record images of the heart’s blood vessels.
-This procedure allows doctors to assess the condition of the coronary arteries and detect any blockages or narrowing.
-Coronary angiography helps physicians to accurately diagnose and treat patients with coronary artery disease.
+Coronary artery angiography (CAG) is a medical procedure used to diagnose and treat heart conditions.
+It involves the use of a small catheter, approximately 2 millimeters in diameter, which is inserted into an artery through the groin, elbow crease, or wrist.
+The catheter is carefully guided to the coronary arteries, where a contrast dye is injected to visualize and record images of the heart’s blood vessels.
+This procedure enables physicians to assess the condition of the coronary arteries and identify any narrowing or blockages.
+Coronary angiography plays a crucial role in the accurate diagnosis and management of coronary artery disease.

-Coronary angiography is recommended for individuals who exhibit the following symptoms:
+Coronary angiography is recommended for individuals who experience one or more of the following symptoms or conditions:

-1. Severe chest tightness or pressure, similar to a heavy weight pressing on the chest.
+1. Severe chest tightness or pressure, often described as a heavy weight pressing on the chest

-3. Possible radiation of pain or numbness to the arms, shoulders, or jaw.
+3. Pain, numbness, or discomfort radiating to the arms, shoulders, or jaw

-4. A history of or risk factors for coronary artery disease, such as diabetes, high blood pressure, high cholesterol, a family history of heart disease, obesity, smoking, or a sedentary lifestyle.
+4. A history of or significant risk factors for coronary artery disease, including diabetes, high blood pressure, high cholesterol, a family history of heart disease, obesity, smoking, or a sedentary lifestyle

-5. Abnormal findings from other screening tests, such as electrocardiography (ECG), echocardiography, or stress testing.
+5. Abnormal results from other cardiac screening tests, such as electrocardiography (ECG), echocardiography, or cardiac stress testing

-Before administering the contrast dye, the patient is advised to fast for approximately 6 hours.
-The nurse will clean the wrist or groin area, where the catheter will be inserted.
-Then, local anesthesia will be applied, followed by the insertion of a needle and guide wire.
-The catheter, along with the diagnostic wire, will be threaded through the blood vessels until it reaches the coronary arteries.
-Throughout the procedure, the patient will be conscious but should not experience any pain.
-After the angiography is complete, the catheter will be removed, pressure will be applied to the insertion site to stop any bleeding, and this process usually takes about 30 to 60 minutes.
+Before the procedure, patients are advised to fast for approximately six hours.
+A nurse will clean and prepare the wrist or groin area where the catheter will be inserted.
+Local anesthesia is then administered to minimize discomfort, followed by the insertion of a needle and guide wire.
+The catheter, together with the diagnostic wire, is advanced through the blood vessels until it reaches the coronary arteries.
+Throughout the procedure, the patient remains conscious and should not experience pain.
+Once the angiography is completed, the catheter is removed, and pressure is applied to the insertion site to prevent bleeding.
+The entire procedure typically takes about 30 to 60 minutes.

 Post–Heart Catheterization Care Guidelines

-1. Avoid bending the leg/arm on the side where the heart catheterization was performed for 4-6 hours.
-If a compression device is used after inserting the catheter through the groin, lie flat for 6 hours.
+1. Avoid bending the arm or leg on the side where the catheter was inserted for 4–6 hours.
+If a compression device is used following groin access, the patient should remain lying flat for six hours.

-2. If there are no abnormal symptoms, the patient can go home within 4-6 hours.
+2. If no abnormal symptoms occur, the patient may be discharged within 4–6 hours after the procedure.

-3. After the examination, if a balloon angioplasty is performed, the patient can return home in the morning of the next day.
-The wound can be opened and bathed as usual.
+3. If balloon angioplasty is performed, the patient may return home the following morning.
+The wound may be uncovered, and normal bathing can be resumed.

-5. Rest adequately, avoid heavy physical work, and refrain from exercising the arm and leg on the side where the procedure was performed for about 1 week.
+5. Ensure adequate rest, avoid heavy physical activity, and refrain from strenuous use of the arm or leg on the procedure side for approximately one week.

-6. Take medication regularly and keep follow-up appointments.
-If there are any other abnormal symptoms, consult a doctor before the scheduled appointment.
+6. Take all prescribed medications as directed and attend scheduled follow-up appointments.
+If any unusual symptoms arise, consult a physician before the next appointment.

-Phyathai Sriracha Hospital’s Heart Center has experienced and specialized cardiologists in the treatment of heart and blood vessel diseases.
-They provide comprehensive diagnostic and treatment services 24 hours a day.
-With an average response time of 35 minutes, they meet the standard of providing life-saving assistance to patients with heart artery blockages, with a chance of survival if treated within 90 minutes.
-The physicians will continue to care for and treat patients until they reach a stable condition.
+The Heart Center at Phyathai Sriracha Hospital is staffed by experienced and highly specialized cardiologists dedicated to the diagnosis and treatment of heart and vascular diseases.
+Comprehensive diagnostic and treatment services are available 24 hours a day.
+With an average response time of 35 minutes, the center meets international standards for providing life-saving treatment to patients with coronary artery blockages, particularly within the critical 90-minute window.
+The medical team remains committed to providing continuous care until each patient reaches a stable condition.

 For further information or Booking..